Midpoint of Route 66

 The Bent Door was a unique 24-hour Route 66 cafe, souvenir shop and gas station.
 Never officially named the "Bent Door Cafe", it came to be called that because the doors and windows - recycled from an WWII Army Air Force Base watch tower - where bent.
 It was a bustling business during the hey-day of Route 66 and has spurred many heart-warming stories and memories.
 Even as it stands vacant, many people stop to reminisce and take pictures of the building.

-BEST WESTERN COUNTRY INN
+AMERICAS BEST VALUE INN

 ROOSTERS